FaakhirIqbal/Android-Dev-Kotlin-Practice/01_Basic/operatorsTypesAndMore.md

 ## What you'll learn

-By completing this codelab, you will gain knowledge and skills in the following areas:
+By completing this lab, you will gain knowledge and skills in the following areas:

 - Using Kotlin data types, operators, and variables.
 - Working with booleans and conditions.
 - Understanding nullable and non-nullable variables.
 - Implementing arrays, lists, and loops in Kotlin.

-## What you'll do
+## What we'll do

-You will work with the Kotlin REPL to learn and practice the basics of Kotlin.
+Will work with the Kotlin REPL to learn and practice the basics of Kotlin.